- ABMS Certification:

 - Clinical Practice:

-- Atherosclerosis (Hardening of the Arteries), Heart Attack, High Blood Pressure (Hypertension), High Cholesterol, High Triglycerides (Hyperlipidemia), Metabolic Syndrome
+- Atherosclerosis, Heart Attack, High Blood Pressure (Hypertension), Metabolic Syndrome

 Dr. Rembold specializes in preventive cardiology, treatment of severe hypertension, treatment of severe dyslipidemia, carotid intimal medial thickness imaging to predict risk of heart attack and stroke, treatment of the metabolic syndrome, prevention of diabetes, and general cardiology.
 Prevention of heart attack, stroke, and dementia involves dietary changes (increased omega 3 and 9 fats and decreased saturated and omega 6 fats), exercise, avoidance of tobacco, and medications.